History of Baby Sign Language

 Learn the history of Baby Sign Language, from it’s roots in a strange observation made by a 19th century linguist, through to mainstream acceptance in the 2000s.

-- 1800s: William Dwight Whitney discover children in deaf families outperforming hearing peers.
+- 1800s: William Dwight Whitney discovers children in deaf families outperforming hearing peers.

-- 1980s: Dr. Joseph Garcia rediscovers BSL and starts teach signing it to hearing families.
+- 1980s: Dr. Joseph Garcia rediscovers BSL and starts teaching signing to hearing families.

-- 1990s: Prof. Acredolo & Goodwyn’s research shows that it works and that there are enormous benefits.
+- 1990s: Prof. Acredolo & Goodwyn’s research shows that BSL works and that there are enormous benefits.

-- 2000s: gaining widespread acceptance as the evidence mounts.
+- 2000s: BSL is gaining widespread acceptance as the evidence mounts.

 1800s: Whitney’s Curious Observation

-William Dwight Whitney made a curious observation, that children in deaf parents are routinely communicating through sign language at 6 months, a year before children in hearing families.
+William Dwight Whitney made a curious observation: children of deaf parents are routinely communicating through sign language at 6 months – a year before children in hearing families.

 1980s: Rediscovery & First Steps

 Dr. Joseph Garcia, then an ASL interpreter, was the first to take the next step.
 Dr. Garcia noticed that the children of his deaf friends were communicating with their parents at six months old using sign language and had substantial vocabularies at nine months old.
-This was also surprising to Dr. Garcia since most children don’t start saying their first few words until twelve months old and will still have a very small vocabulary at two years old.
+This was also surprising to Dr. Garcia since most children don’t start saying their first few words until 12 months old and will still have a very small vocabulary at two years old.
 Dr. Garcia wrote about this phenomenon in his 1986 graduate thesis.
-Dr. Garcia began using Sign Language to teach the children of hearing parents and later started a company to teaching baby sign language.
+Dr. Garcia began using sign language to teach the children of hearing parents and later started a company to teach baby sign language.

 1990s: Research Findings Grow